Funding a Cook Islands Trust

 Timing and Fraudulent Transfer Risk

 Transfers made during a period of financial stability, before any creditor claim has arisen or become foreseeable, are the easiest to defend.
-Cook Islands fraudulent transfer law imposes a two-year limitation period and requires creditors to meet a high burden of proof, but these protections apply most effectively to transfers that were made when the grantor was solvent and had no pending or threatened litigation.
+Cook Islands fraudulent transfer law imposes a two-year limitation period and requires creditors to meet a high burden of proof.
+These protections apply most effectively to transfers made when the grantor was solvent and had no pending or threatened litigation.

 Transfers made after a claim arises or during active litigation create significant risk.
 Courts examine whether the transfer was made with intent to hinder creditors and whether the grantor was solvent after the transfer.
 Even under Cook Islands law, transfers made while insolvent or with demonstrable intent to defraud can be set aside.